“Sales recruiting…is it always this bad?”

 That way, you can understand which candidates will excel and which will fail in the same roles and same environment as your current team – whether that’s a mature vs new market, hunting vs. farming, etc.

 Perception Predict allows you to identify which characteristics correlate with higher sales attainment, and which ones actually lead to lower sales attainment.
+This is key during sales recruiting.

 For example, it’s universally believed that an attention-to-detail is a beneficial competency – but Perception Predict might reveal a different lesson in the data.
 It might show that on a specific team, an attention-to-detail actually correlates with underperformance in sales.